 What else can I expect a mortgage adviser to do?

 Firstly, a mortgage adviser will search the whole market to find you the best rates and deals but this is only the start of what they will do for you.
-They will get the mortgage application submitted to the lender and talk to the lender every week as well as your conveyancer and existing lender.
-They will arrange for the valuation survey to be done and see the mortgage application through to the mortgage offer.
-Once the mortgage offer is received, they will see the mortgage through to completion.
+They will get the new mortgage application submitted to the lender and liaise with them every week as well as your conveyancer and existing lender.
+They will arrange for the valuation survey to be done and see the application through to getting the new mortgage offer.
+Once the mortgage offer is received, they will see the new mortgage through to completion.

 What other fees might I need to pay?